How to Cook Scallops: A Beginners' Guide

 Since the scallops take so little time to cook, you will have no problem keeping the vegetables warm.

 The techniques above are all for cooking scallops when they are going to be the main event.
-But, what about when scallops are just one ingredient, and are only added for an accent, as in a cioppino (fish stew) or a risotto?
+What about when scallops are just one ingredient and are only added for an accent, as in a cioppino (fish stew) or a risotto?

-Yes, it might take almost half an hour to make a risotto and even longer to assemble a good fish stew, but “quickly” is still the answer when it comes to how to cook scallops.
+Yes, it might take almost half an hour to make a risotto and even longer to assemble a good fish stew, but "quickly" is still the answer regarding how to cook scallops.

-The simplest option is to add the raw scallops to your dish during the last three or four minute of cooking, and then serve.
+The simplest option is to add the raw scallops to your dish during the last three or four minutes of cooking and then serve.
 This is what I would recommend.

 Because scallops cook quickly and can overcook even more quickly, they do not reheat well.
-Either make just enough of a dish to serve everyone with no leftovers, or expect to have some chewy scallops the next day.
+So either make just enough of a dish to serve everyone with no leftovers or expect to have some chewy scallops the next day.

 I have seen some recipes for scallop casseroles that go against the "quick cooking" rule.
 Most of these casseroles contain a lot of fat in the form of heavy cream or even canned cream soup.

-The addition of so much creamy fat can help to keep the scallops from tasting overcooked, so, as with most rules, fat-filled casseroles are the exception to the rule.
+Adding so much creamy fat can help keep the scallops from tasting overcooked, so, as with most rules, fat-filled casseroles are the exception to the rule.